o3de/sig-security/governance/SIG Security Charter.md

 # SIG Security Charter

 ## Overview of SIG
-SIG Security is a special interest group for O3DE code security that works as a central knowledge advisory group and  provides resources, consultation, reporting mechanisms  and information for security compliance, and security related issue resolution.
-This SIG also helps in keeping security patching up to date, and provide the basic services related to  APPSEC (Application Security) of O3DE.
+SIG Security is a special interest group for O3DE security.
+It serves as an advisory group for security related issues including compliance, security issue resolution, and security patching.
+The SIG is responsible for maintaining vulnerability reporting and response mechanisms for O3DE.
+In addition the SIG assists with other tasks that fall under the [Application Security (AppSec)](https://en.wikipedia.org/wiki/Application_security) umbrella of concern.

 ## Goals

 - To be set after rest of the charter is reviewed.

 ## Scope
--  Involves gathering information about security flaws.
+-  Gather information about security flaws.
 -  Identify potential security risks/gaps in Software.
 -  Define best practices for ensuring secure code.

 ## In scope

 - Triage and Acceptance of incoming security issues.
-- Creating mechanisms for intake of private security issues from any source.
+- Creation and maintenance of mechanisms for the secure intake of vulnerability issues, including any security reporting email lists for O3DE.
 - Management of GitHub security advisories for the O3DE repros.
-- Management of security reporting email and initial disclosure lists.
+- Management of any security disclosure mechanisms including email lists.
-- Provides mechanisms for reporting security issues manually
+- Assists in the selection or development of tooling and automation for security issue identification.
-- Provides tooling and automation for security issue identification and running campaigns to resolve identified security issues, including deprecation of software components.
+- Runs security campaigns to resolve identified security issues, including deprecation of software components.
 - Provide SPDX (Software Package Data Exchange) scanning tools to detect violations.

 ## Cross-cutting Processes